emvalencia/computer-science-notes/quality-assurance-and-testing-fundamentals.md

          |     (90,95,85)|             small          |       92.5       |        92.5          #Passes |
          |     (80,81,82, 83,84,85,86,87,99) |   large    |     86.0         |      86.0          #Passes   |

+### Smoke Testing
+Smoke testing is a type of functional testing that ensures that the program is functioning correctly, even before looking at the code.
+Does the program compile?
+Does it run?
+Smoke testing can also consists of unit tests, integration tests, system tests, and build verification testing.

+### User Acceptance Testing
+User acceptance testing is a form of testing that bridges the gap between verification and validation.
+It's intended to be performed by people, generally people who didn't write the code such as the final customer, a contractor, or another development team.
+This type of testing checks to see if the requirements for the program are met.
+The goals of acceptance testing are to verify man-machine interactions, validate the required functionality of the system, verify that the system operates with the specified constraints, and to check the system's external interfaces.

+#### Alpha and Beta Testing
+Alpha-beta testing is a form of acceptance testing that tests at the Alpha and Beta stages of development.

+### Regression Testing
+Regression testing is a type of functional testing that looks for areas of regression in code.
+Changes to code may break it and reintroduce old bugs, aka the software regresses.
+These tests must be automated in order to save time and cost.
+There are many types of tools used in regression testing, like capture/replay for GUIs, version control, and scripting software.
+The majority of testing time is spent on regression testing, as opposed to testing new software.

+## Software Scaffolding
+Software scaffolding consists of extra software components that are created to support integration and testing.

 ## White-box Testing
 White-box testing, or structural testing, is testing with access to the source code.